Italy coach Ventura fired after failing to qualify for World Cup

 Carlo Ancelotti, who was fired by Bayern Munich in September, was being mentioned by Italian media as a likely replacement but no new coach was immediately named.

+"We also thought about some important coaches and we'll try to possibly sign one of them," Tavecchio said.

-Damiano Tommasi, president of the Italian players association, abandoned the meeting once he understood that Tavecchio would not step down.
+Damiano Tommasi, president of the Italian players association, abandoned a summit called to assess the failed qualification once he understood that Tavecchio would not step down.

 "We believe we've got to start the rebuilding process with elections," Tommasi said.
 "It doesn't seem like there's any desire to restart from zero.